Yalgur

 Introdution

-SriRamachandra had traveled throughout Bharat during His exile from Ayodhya.
-During His fourteen years of exile He had seen North, East, Centre, West and then South of Bharat.
-During such travel He had visited this place named now as “Yelgur”.
+Sri Ramachandra had traveled throughout Bharat during His exile from Ayodhya.
+During His fourteen years of exile, He had seen the North, East, Centre, West, and then South of Bharat.
+During such travel, He had visited this place named now as “Yelgur”.
 This place is situated on the banks of River Krishna where the Lord had spent some time during His vanavasa during Tretayuga.

 This place derived the name “Yalgur” from Elu+uru which means seven villages.
 The seven villages named in the puranas are Nagachampika, Chandragiri, Alala tine, Yalaguru [Yalgur], Kachnakutte [Kashinakunti], bhuutihalaa, masuti [Masuti].

-While it is a practice to have a temple for Sri Hanuman in each village as a village deity in this region of Bharat, it is interesting to note that these seven villages put together has only one temple for Hanuman in common at Yalgur.
+While it is a practice to have a temple for Sri Hanuman in each village as a village deity in this region of Bharat, it is interesting to note that these seven villages put together have only one temple for Hanuman in common at Yalgur.
 It was under the direction of Sri Rama it is so.

 Kaliyuga

-In the same way, during these times, in the village called Govindraj Kere [presently known as Goni Kere] there was a temple for Lord Hanuman.
+In the same way, during these times, in the village called Govindraj Kere [presently known as Goni Kere], there was a temple for Lord Hanuman.
 There was a temple for Sri Venkateshwara and Sridevi in the North-West of this village.
 As there was a practice to hide the deity, Lord Hanuman was taken by the priest to the Sri Venkateshwara temple.
 All the deities were hidden by building a stone wall masking these deities.

 Wonder of bonding together

 After some days the priest was given another divine direction that pooja to the deity should commence after anointment with water from River Krishna.
-After consulting the great pundits of the time, Pratishthapana of the Lord Hanuman was performed.
+After consulting the great pundits of the time, Pratishthapana of Lord Hanuman was performed.

 Sri Yalguresh

-Sri Yalguresh Today the Lord is known as Sri Yalgureshwara and Sri Yalguresh stands in the village of Yalgur on the order of Shri Rama for seven villages (Elu Uresh == Yalguresh==Lord of Seven village).
+Today the Lord is known as Sri Yalgureshwara and Sri Yalguresh stands in the village of Yalgur on the order of Shri Rama for seven villages (Elu Uresh == Yalguresh==Lord of Seven villages).
 Even today one can see some [lower] portion of the deity un-jointed.

 Lord Yalguresh